 Komet burners are fed by two hoses of vapor and liquid phase.
-The amount of pilot flame is regulated by the valve on the fuel cylinder.
+The size of pilot light is regulated by the valve on the fuel cylinder.

 Burners Komet Duo up to serial number 104 are fitted with crossflow valve.
-With the crosflow valve open the fuel is supplied from one fuel cylinder when both main blast valves are operated at the same time.
+With the crosflow valve open the fuel is supplied from one fuel cylinder when both blast valves are operated at the same time.